 We utilized this approach of calculating multi-day average exposures (average person-period exposures) to efficiently identify a wide range of possible subchronic exposures across various series of human activities and modeled air-concentration scenarios.
 From that, we identified the largest person-period from across the simulated population (the most-exposed simulated individual), which is the worst-case potential subchronic exposure according to our methodology.
 The largest subchronic exposures in the modeling occur at the most conservative overlap of high average outdoor ambient air concentrations (a combination of conservative meteorology and high emission rates on average) and high average PENs across the micros where the hypothetical individual spends time.
-In collecting all simulated person-period exposures, we can put into context that worst-case potential subchronic exposure by relating it to the distribution of other potential subchronic exposures from across the simulated year and the hypothetical population.
+In collecting all simulated person-period exposure by relating it to the distribution of other potential subchronic exposures from across the simulated year and the hypothetical population.

 After estimating subchronic exposures for drilling, fracking, and flowback activities individually, we can then calculate subchronic exposures during back-to-back sequences of development activities.
 These calculations utilize time-weighted averaging, where the subchronic exposures calculated for the individual drilling, fracking, and flowback activities are averaged together utilizing weights corresponding to their relative activity durations.
 We calculated these subchronic weighted-average exposures for back-to-back development activities by randomly selecting person-periods of drilling, fracking, and flowback from the exposure data available for each hypothetical individual, resulting in 365 randomized combinations of back-to-back development activities per individual.
-This leads to 365 different estimates of weighted-average exposures per person and 365,000 estimates of weighted-average exposures across the population of each age group at each distance from the well pad.
+This leads to 365 different estimates of weighted-average exposures for back-to-average exposures across the population of each age group at each distance from the well pad.